Risks of tobacco

 - Tobacco that is not burned is called smokeless tobacco.
 Including nicotine, there are 29 chemicals in smokeless tobacco that are known to cause cancer.

 HEALTH RISKS OF SMOKING OR USING SMOKELESS TOBACCO

 Knowing the serious health risks of using tobacco may help motivate you to quit.
 Using tobacco over a long time can increase your risk of many health problems.

 Heart and blood vessel problems:

-- Blood clots and aneurysms in the brain, which can lead to stroke
+- Blood clots and weakness in the walls of blood vessels in the brain, which can lead to stroke

 - Blood clots in the legs, which may travel to the lungs